AliEsmaeil/shopper/README.md

 **Features and usage**

-This app offers a professional account management starting from account creation, updating, and even deletion of user accounts.
+This app offers a professional account management starting from account creation, updating and even deletion of user accounts.

 Moreover, it interacts with a cohesive backend environment to get the required data, manage user accounts and carts.